-Protests And Pandemic Spark Record Gun Sales
+Pandemic And Protests Spark Record Gun Sales

 Even though Cummins runs a firearms school, he tells people that before getting a gun, they should get a can of pepper gel.
 That's similar to pepper spray but it won't blow back in your face.
 Cummins is also a lieutenant at a local police department.

-He says "95% of the situations people are going to encounter with crime do not warrant the use of firearm."
+He says "95% of the situations people are going to encounter with crime do not warrant the use of a firearm."
 So Cummins says to protect yourself, pepper gel is almost always "a much better tool than a firearm."

 Still, the industry group says 2020 is on track to be the biggest year ever for gun sales in America.